I Am Sober App

 • Do you have new information about an AA meeting?
 Please let us know!

-Eastern, West Virginia AA meetings
+Eastern, West Virginia AA Meetings

 Eastern is a city in Berkeley and Jefferson counties, in West Virginia.
 If you have been court-ordered to attend West Virginia Alcoholics Anonymous meetings and live in Berkeley or Jefferson County, our online directory of AA meetings in Eastern may help you stay in compliance.
 When a judge orders mandatory participation in an addiction recovery program—such as Alcoholics Anonymous—a document called a “court slip” or “card” is issued for recording AA attendance.
 You must get the court slip signed each time you attend an AA meeting.